alexkleinwaechter/BeamNG_LevelCleanUp/README.md

 https://www.beamng.com/threads/converting-placed-meshes-to-forest-items.86837

 ### Before you start
 It's a good idea to copy the maps you want to work with to a dedicated folder.
 The tool does a lot of unzipping, zipping and logfiles.
-You don't want to have that in your vanilla maps folder :)
+You don't want to have that in your vanilla maps or your mods folder :)

 ## Performance Example